Skip to Main Content

 Check out these related guides:

-Learners recognize that there is a process behind the production of each resource.
+Learners should recognize that there is a process behind the production of all information sources.
 Knowing how information is created and produced for specific formats helps learners to evaluate the quality of a resource and illuminates benefits (e.g., the review process for an article) & constraints (the lack of currency of a book) of those resources.

 Creating information and products requires time, original thought, and resources that need to be respected by those seeking to use these products or create their own work based on the work of others.
 Information is intellectual property produced for various purposes.
 Its value is based on several factors, such as the producer, intended audience, and content.
 Both creators and consumers of information have responsibilities to use information ethically.